awslabs/aws-well-architected-labs/Security/100 - AWS Account & Root User/README.md

-# Level 100: AWS Account & IAM
+# Level 100: AWS Account & Root User

 ## Introduction
 This hands-on lab will guide you through the introductory steps to configure AWS Identity and Access Management